The Naughty List of Holiday Foods

 Unfortunately, there are some risk factors that people cannot control, such as family history of strokes, gender (men are more likely to have a stroke), and race (African Americans, Native Americans, and Alaskan Natives all have increased risk for strokes).
 In addition, women who get strokes are more likely to die from the stroke than men.

-Emergency stroke treatment depends on the type of stroke.
-Ischemic strokes are treated by methods designed to remove (dissolve) or bypass a clot in a blood vessel while hemorrhagic strokes are treated by attempts to stop the bleeding in the brain, control high blood pressure, and reduce brain swelling.
+Emergency stroke treatment depends on the type of stroke and underlying health of the patient.
+Ischemic strokes are treated by methods designed to remove (dissolve) or bypass a clot in the brain while hemorrhagic strokes are treated by attempts to stop the bleeding in the brain, control high blood pressure, and reduce brain swelling.
 Hemorrhagic strokes are more difficult to treat.

 Strokes that cause long-term damage are usually severe and/or not treated or treated after large sections of the brain have been damaged or killed.
 The type of damage depends on where in the brain the stroke occurred (for example, the motor cortex for movement problems or the brain area that controls speech).
 Although some problems will be permanent, many people that do rehabilitation can regain some or many of the abilities lost in the stroke.

-If a stroke damages a person’s ability to use language and to speak or swallow, rehabilitation, usually performed by speech therapists, can help a person regain some or most of the abilities they lost initially with the stroke.
+If a stroke damages a person’s ability to use language and to speak or swallow, rehabilitation with a speech therapist, can help a person regain some or most of the abilities they lost initially with the stroke.
 For those who have severe damage, rehabilitation can provide methods and skills that can help a person to adapt and compensate for severe damage.

 Physical therapy is designed to improve a person’s strength, gross coordination, and balance.
 This rehabilitation helps people, after their stroke, regain their ability to walk and do other things like using stairs or getting out of a chair.
 Regaining fine motor skills like buttoning a shirt or using a knife and fork or writing a letter are activities that occupational therapy is designed to aid.

 Some people have problems coping with their new disabilities after a stroke.
-A psychologist or other mental health professional can help people adjust to their new challenges and situations by using talk therapy and other methods to help people with reactions such as depression, fear, worries, grief, and anger.
-It is common for most people to have these emotions and reactions after a stroke.
+It is common for people to have emotional reactions after a stroke.
+A psychologist or other mental health professional can help people adjust to their new challenges and situations.
+These professionals use talk therapy and other methods to help people with reactions such as depression, fear, worries, grief, and anger.

 The methods previously discussed that may prevent or decrease a person’s stroke risk are essentially the same for people who have had a stroke (or TIA) and want to prevent or decrease their chances of having another stroke.
 In summary, quit smoking, exercise, and if obese, lose weight.
 Limit alcohol, salt, and fat intake and get into the habit of eating more vegetables, fruits, whole grains, and more fish and less meat.